kithminrw/ml-nn-zero2hero/intro.md

 The goals of these notebooks are to:

-* Provide a foundation for hands-on learning of mathematical optimization
+* Grasp the foundations for hands-on machine learning
-* Demonstrate the tools and concepts of optimization with practical examples
+* Demonstrate the tools and concepts using beautiful publication-quality work
-* Help readers to develop the practical skills needed to build models and solving problem using state-of-the-art modeling languages and solvers
+* Help readers to easily navigate the learning experience with a good compilation on notes on the subject

 ### Pre-requisites